 What progress has been made in finding better treatments for Alzheimer’s?

 The idea of removing the amyloid plaque has also been taken up by German companies MorphoSys AG and Roche, who have partnered up to investigate a specific human antibody that has the ability to dissolve the plaque in preclinical tests.
-The drug, Gantenerumab, is one of two phase III Alzheimer’s drugs currently being trialled by Roche.
+Roche’s Gantenerumab is currently in phase III.

 As well as developing drugs to treat Alzheimer’s, much research is going into understanding how the disease works and what the underlying causes may be.
 For example, Takeda Pharmaceuticals and Zinfandel Pharmaceuticals are working together to validate a biomarker called TOMM40 to use as a test for Alzheimer’s.
 Other researchers at the Gladstone Institute of Neurological Disease in San Francisco have discovered that a depleted level of neurotransmitters called EphB2 in the brain could be a key contributor to memory loss in Alzheimer’s patients.

 With these positive advances in scientific research, there may be a cure for Alzheimer’s disease in sight in the near future.

 If you would like to be involved in developing treatments and cures for life-threatening diseases, consider a job in clinical research where you will have the opportunity to use your skills to combat unmet medical need in the world.
 At Proclinical, we work with many of the leading global pharmaceutical, biotechnology and medical device companies, and have the tools to help you to fulfil your potential in the right clinical research job.